ITU-BDSA23-GROUP23/Chirp/Docs/report.md

 ## How to run the test suite locally

-## How to run the test suite locally

 To run the test suites locally, first you will have to start your docker container.

 MAC: `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=DhE883cb" -p 1433:1433 --name sql1 --hostname sql1 -d mcr.microsoft.com/azure-sql-edge`